Ben105m/rtd-tutorial/docs/source/exemple1.rst

 .. note::

-  If the library does already exist in the :file:`./libraries/` folder (created/updated at each calculation), the library is not downloaded again.
+  If the library does already exist in the :file:`./libraries/` folder (created / updated at each calculation), the library is not downloaded again.

 ::